Utkarsh182003/AI-Agent-Using-Ollama/README.md

 ## Usage

-- Open your browser to the Streamlit URL (usually `http://localhost:8501`).
+1. Open your browser to the Streamlit URL (usually `http://localhost:8501`).
-- Select a task from the sidebar.
+2. Select a task from the sidebar:
+   - Summarize Text
+   - Write and Refine Research Article
+   - Sanitize Data
-- Enter the required input (text, topic, or data).
+3. Enter the required input
+4. Click the corresponding button to process
-- View the generated output and validation feedback.
+5. View the generated output and validation feedback

 ---

 ## Agents

-- **SummarizeTool:** Summarizes medical text.
+- **SummarizeTool:** Creates concise summaries of any text.
-- **SummarizeValidatorAgent:** Validates summary quality.
+- **SummarizeValidatorAgent:** Validates summary quality and accuracy.
-- **WriteArticleTool:** Drafts research articles.
+- **WriteArticleTool:** Drafts research articles from topics.
-- **WriteArticleValidatorAgent:** Validates article structure and academic quality.
+- **WriteArticleValidatorAgent:** Validates article structure and quality.
-- **SanitizeDataTool:** Removes PHI from data.
+- **SanitizeDataTool:** Removes sensitive information from data.
-- **SanitizeDataValidatorAgent:** Validates data sanitization.
+- **SanitizeDataValidatorAgent:** Validates sanitization completeness.

-Each agent is modular and can be extended or replaced as needed.
+Each agent is modular and can be extended or modified as needed.

 ---

 ## Logging

-- Logs are stored in the `logs/` directory.
+- Logs are stored in the `logs/` directory
-- Logging is handled via Loguru for easy debugging and monitoring.
+- Comprehensive logging via Loguru for debugging and monitoring
+- Tracks all agent interactions and potential errors

 ---

 ## Customization

 - **Add new agents:**
-  Create a new agent class in the `agents/` directory and register it in the agent manager.
+  Create new agent classes in the `agents/` directory and register them in the agent manager.
-- **Change LLM model:**
-  Update the model used in the Ollama API calls in `agent_base.py`.
 - **Modify prompts:**
-  Edit the prompt templates in each agent for different behaviors or domains.
+  Edit the prompt templates in each agent for different behaviors or requirements.
+- **Configure API settings:**
+  Adjust API parameters in the configuration files for different models or requirements.

 ---

 ## Contributing

 Contributions are welcome!
+Please feel free to:
+- Open issues for bugs or feature requests
-Please open issues or submit pull requests for improvements or new features.
+- Submit pull requests for improvements
+- Suggest new agent types or functionalities

 ---